jbush001/NyuziProcessor/tools/emulator/README.md

-This is an instruction set simulator for this architecture.
+This is an emulator for this architecture.
 It is not cycle accurate, and it does not simulate the behavior of the pipeline or caches.
 It is used in a number of ways:

 - As a reference for co-verification.
 When invoked in cosimulation mode (`-m cosim`), it will read instruction side effects from the hardware model